madprops/airc/README.md

 `model`: Which openai model to use.

-Either `text-davinci-003` or `gpt-3.5-turbo`.
+Either `davinci` or `turbo`.

 davinci is more fun, can impersonate anything.

-3.5 turbo is cheaper but a lot more filtered.
+turbo is cheaper but a lot more filtered.

 ---